 Oslo is essentially divided into its east and west areas.
-The western areas are generally more expensive, while the eastern areas are often less expensive and have a younger or immigrant population, as well as a lot of character.
+The western areas are generally more expensive, while the eastern areas are often less expensive and have a younger or immigrant population, as well as plenty of character.

 Types of accommodation in Oslo

 Houses and apartment buildings in Oslo differ considerably in both style and layout.
-On one end of the spectrum are older buildings in a classic style with high ceilings, long thin hallways, one or two bedrooms and one bathroom.
-There is normally very little storage space except for a basement or attic unit, and rarely any security.
+On one end of the spectrum are older buildings built in classic styles with high ceilings, long thin hallways, one or two bedrooms and one bathroom.
+There is normally little storage space except for a basement or attic unit, and rarely any security.
 On the other end are modern glass apartment buildings with all the amenities expected of contemporary urban accommodation.

-Houses offer a similar range, from century-old dark, wooden houses with thatch roofs to square, light, concrete buildings featuring large glass windows and security gates.
+Houses offer a similar range, from century-old dark, wooden houses with thatch roofs to square, light, concrete buildings featuring security gates and large windows.

 Renting accommodation in Oslo